-A: Co-insurance is a co-sharing agreement between the insured and the insurer under a health insurance policy which provides that the insured will cover a set percentage of the covered costs after the deductible has been paid.
+A: Co-insurance is a co-sharing agreement between the insured and the insurer under a health insurance policy that provides that the insured will cover a set percentage of the covered costs after the deductible has been paid.
 Similar to co-pay insurance plans except co-pays require the insured to pay a set dollar amount at the time the service is rendered.

-Q: How do I find out estimated charges for a procedure to be performed at UP Health System?
+Q: How do I find out the estimated charges for a procedure to be performed at UP Health System?

 A: For cost estimates for the procedures we offer, please call our patient advocate at 906.449.1422

-A: If UP Health System participates with your health plan, that means that the hospital has an agreement with your insurance company to provide services for its members.
+A: If UP Health System participates with your health plan, the hospital has an agreement with your insurance company to provide services for its members.
 Please take a look at our list of participating insurance providers.
 Please check with your insurance carrier to verify that it will cover services at the hospital, physician practice and care providers you plan to visit.